JCumin/Brachylog/README.md

 # Brachylog
-A Prolog-based Code Golf programming language
+A Prolog-based Code Golf programming language.

 Currently in development.
 Uses SWI-Prolog as Prolog engine.